bugcrowd/test-summary-buildkite-plugin/README.md

   If set to zero, all failures will be hidden by default.
 If set to a negative number, all failures will be shown.
 Defaults to 20.

+**Note**: If the generated annotation exceeds the maximum allowed size, it will fallback from the `details` formatter to the `summary` formatter and then to only displaying the failure count for each input source.

 ### Other options

 * `context:` The Buildkite annotation context.
 Defaults to `test-summary`.